Tick: Two-host ticks

 The life cycle of a two-host tick often spans two years.
 During fall the pregnant female tick will drop off her second host and lay her eggs.
 The eggs hatch during winter, the following spring the larvae emerge and attach to their first host.
 Newly hatched larvae attach to a host in order to obtain a blood meal.
 They remain on the host then develop into nymphs.
 Once engorged, they drop off the host and find a safe area in the natural environment in which to molt into adults, this typically occurs during the winter.
 Both male and female adults seek out a host on which to attach, which may be the same body that served as host during their early development but is often a larger mammal.
 Once attached, they feed and mate.
 Gravid females drop from the host to oviposit in the environment.
-Ticks that complete their life cycle in this manner are called two-host ticks, like Hyalomma anatolicum excavatum.
+Ticks that complete their life cycle in this manner, such as Hyalomma anatolicum excavatum, are called two-host ticks.